SVNTrw/Cryengine-Performance-Tuning/README.md

    - Open `system.cfg` with **Notepad** or another text editor.

 4. **Make a space under the already existing lines, then Copy & Paste the following lines under that**
-   - Replace or add the lines exactly as provided below. *(Click the cool box to copy the entire list!)*
+   - Replace or add the lines exactly as provided below. *(Click the interactable box on the top right to copy the entire list!)*